-Every level of personalization adds another responsibility to the caregiver.
+Every level of personalization adds another responsibility to the care partner.
 Future systems should be cognizant of this fact and think through new ways to train and make the systems user-friendly.

-The system has to support the individual and caregiver’s overall well-being, rather than just focusing on medical issues.
+The system has to support the individual and care partner’s overall well-being, rather than just focusing on medical issues.
 They help combat these feelings by supporting engagement, social participation, and leisure.

 We conducted 6 contextual interviews to

 We synthesised all the interviews and our research into experience models that gave us a deeper understanding of the relationship between the care partners and care recipients, their needs, pain points, and their exact expectations from technology.

 We analysed the interviews and built an affinity map which helped us understand the broader themes in our data.

 To understand the participants better, we created an identity model that captured the sources of pride, self-expression, and core values that enhance a person’s sense of self.

 I identified 4 identity types corresponding to the different kinds of care partners (I AM); 2 for what different care partners need (I WANT) and 3 for how they care for the recipients (I DO).
 These elements are not mutually exclusive and every care partner may be a mix of these elements.